Netflix Business Model is a mix of On-Demand Subscription with All You Can Eat business models types. Let’s better understand that in this article.

-Netflix user support also allows access via website, email, chat and telephone.
+Netflix user support also allows access via website, email, chat, and telephone.
 And finally, the company’s work with social media is very strong.
-Netflix uses networks like Instagram, Facebook and LinkedIn to update the audience about releases and promotions.
-And the company really “talks” to their users, answering to a great part of the comments in their posts.
+Netflix uses networks like Instagram, Facebook, and LinkedIn to update the audience about releases and promotions.
+And the company really “talks” to their users, answering a great part of the comments in their posts.

 Channels of Netflix

-The main channels of Netflix are, no doubt, its own website and app.
-But they also invest on online and offline advertising, take advantage of social media and benefit a lot from word of mouth among its users.
+The main channels of Netflix are, no doubt, its own website, and app.
+But they also invest in online and offline advertising, take advantage of social media and benefit a lot from word of mouth among its users.

 Cost Structure of Netflix